ManuelPeinado/GlassActionBar/README.md

 GlassActionBar
 ==================

-GlassActionBar is a tiny library which implements a glass-like effect for the action bar.
+GlassActionBar is an Android library which implements a glass-like effect for the action bar.

-This library is based on techniques outlined by Nicolas Pomepuy in [a recent blog post][1].
+The three most commony used action bar implementations are supported: stock (API >13), ActionBarCompat and ActionBarSherlock.

-For reasons of backwards compatibility this library relies on ActionBarSherlock.
-Native action bar support is in the works.
+The code of this library is based on techniques outlined by Nicolas Pomepuy in [a recent blog post][1].

 ![Example Image][2]